 Encouraging Non-Vegan Restaurants to Offer Vegan Meals

-When it comes to vegan offerings, most places have plenty of room for improvement.
+When it comes to vegan offerings, most restaurants have plenty of room for improvement.
 If you visit these businesses and do a little thinking, you’ll see all sorts of easy opportunities.
-Perhaps your nearest cafe doesn’t yet offer soy creamer, or your local bagel shop could offer vegan cream cheese.
+Perhaps your nearest café doesn’t yet offer soy creamer, or your local bagel shop could offer vegan cream cheese.

 When college dining halls increase vegetarian dining options, meat consumption drops significantly—without harming total food sales.
 It’s reasonable to assume that persuading restaurants to add vegan menu items would produce similar results.